Skip to main content

 Lost In The Open was developed by Black Voyage Games.

-Lost In The Open has received very positive reviews from players.
+Lost In The Open has received positive reviews from players.
 Most players liked this game for its gameplay but disliked it for its story.

 Lost In The Open is a single player game.